Call for Papers

-The IEEE Task Force on Information Assurance is sponsoring a workshop on information assurance in cooperation with the ACM SIGSAC on research and experience in information assurance.
+The IEEE Task Force on Information Assurance together with the IEEE Technical Committee on Software Engineering issponsoring a workshop on information assurance in cooperation with the ACM SIGSAC on research and experience in information assurance.
 The workshop seeks submissions from academia, government, and industry presenting novel research, applications and experience, and policy on all theoretical and practical aspects of IA.
 Possible topics include, but are not limited to the following:

 Accepted papers will be published by IEEE Press in a proceedings volume.

 |Paul Croll||CSC, USA|

 |Tim Gibson||DARPA, USA|

 |Sushil Jajodia||George Mason University, USA|

 |John James||United States Military Academy, USA|